 Here you can find projects, presentations, and courses of study I’ve completed at Oberlin College.
 Click each link to learn more, and to see examples of my work.

 I graduated Oberlin with a major in Psychology.
-This dynamic major has given me the perfect background to work on the environmental crisis.
-The department gave me strong, interdisciplinary, writing, critical thinking and quantitative skills that can be applied anywhere.
+Along with an understanding of the field of psychology, the department gave me strong, interdisciplinary, writing, critical thinking and quantitative skills that can be applied anywhere.

 A year long research project I started at Williams-Mystic and am finishing in the psychology department at Oberlin.
 I developed a framework for community leaders to assess new businesses interested in moving in, and am analyzing a community conflict between the residents of Belfast, ME, and the aquaculture company Nordic Aquafarms.
 I’m currently finishing the psychological aspect of this research, so this is the policy report.